rpwagner/pyodide-ext/README.md

 ### Adding Your Own Package

 TODO: Describe how to add a custom package using [`ext-demo-package`](./packages/ext-demo-package) as the example.

+TODO: Add an example of building a package by adding a new checkout action to clone a package from GitHub and build it.

 ## Testing the Pyodide Distribution